UofSC-Columbia Students Must Have Health Insurance

 The Waiver Process

-For Spring 2022, the waiver system will open for enrollment on November 2, 2021.
+For Fall 2022, the waiver system will open for enrollment on June 1, 2022.
 Please have your health insurance information available and go to: sc.myahpcare.com and enter your information.
 Be sure to complete all sections of the waiver.

 Students that do not have comparable health insurance or show proof of health insurance will automatically be enrolled in and charged for the Student Health Plan.